nautobot/nautobot/nautobot/docs/user-guide/platform-functionality/rest-api/filtering.md

 ## Filtering Objects

 The objects returned by an API list endpoint can be filtered by attaching one or more query parameters to the request URL.
-For example, `GET /api/dcim/sites/?status=active` will return only sites with a status of "active."
+For example, `GET /api/dcim/locations/?status=active` will return only locations with a status of "active."

 Multiple parameters can be joined to further narrow results.
-For example, `GET /api/dcim/sites/?status=active&region=europe` will return only active sites within the Europe region.
+For example, `GET /api/dcim/locations/?status=active&parent=europe&location_type=country` will return only active "country" type locations in Europe.

 Generally, passing multiple values for a single parameter will result in a logical OR operation.
-For example, `GET /api/dcim/sites/?region=north-america&region=south-america` will return sites in North America _or_ South America.
+For example, `GET /api/dcim/locations/?parent=north-america&parent=south-america&location_type=country` will return "country" type locations in North America _or_ South America.
 However, a logical AND operation will be used in instances where a field may have multiple values, such as tags.
-For example, `GET /api/dcim/sites/?tag=foo&tag=bar` will return only sites which have both the "foo" _and_ "bar" tags applied.
+For example, `GET /api/dcim/locations/?tag=foo&tag=bar` will return only locations which have both the "foo" _and_ "bar" tags applied.

 +/- 1.4.0
     If [STRICT_FILTERING](../../administration/configuration/optional-settings.md#strict_filtering) is True (its default value), unrecognized filter parameters now result in a 400 Bad Request response instead of being silently ignored.